By Molly Patrick

 Do we pop popcorn in the microwave when we’re feeling antsy, or do we visit our meditation cushion?

-From my experience, most people try to make themselves feel better no matter the cost and without thinking too much about it.
-We feel a feeling that doesn’t feel good and we quick, try to fix it, try to numb it, try to push it away, try to make it better.
-And in trying to make it better, we turn to things that only make it worse.
+A lot of people (including myself sometimes) try to make themselves feel better without thinking too much about it.
+We feel a feeling that doesn’t feel good and we quickly try to fix it, numb it, push it away, and make it better.
+And in trying to make it better, we turn to things that might actually make it worse.

 We can never stop loneliness, boredom, sadness, fear, or uncertainty permanently.
 Even if we do put a Band-Aid on these feelings, they will eventually return.
 As long as we are alive, they must.

-You must find a way to fill yourself up with so much light and love and worth and respect that when you sense those familiar uncomfortable feelings arise, you can easily relax, observe, breathe, feel, sit back and ride the wave until it passes and a new feeling emerges.
-You don’t react.
-You don’t try to fix anything.
-You don’t call on another human to make you feel better.
-You don’t turn to food to soothe.
-You don’t run away.
-You don’t get mad at yourself.
-You sit.
-You breathe.
-You notice.
-And before you know it, that feeling changes and you can carry on with your day.
+We must find a way to fill ourself up with so much light and love and worth and respect that when we sense those familiar uncomfortable feelings, we relax, observe, breathe, feel, sit back and ride the wave until it passes and a new feeling emerges.
+Instead of reacting and trying to fix, we sit and breathe.
+We notice.
+And before we know it, the uncomfortable feeling changes and we carry on with our day.

 How you go about filling yourself up with light and love and worth and self-respect is totally unique to you, and it’s a job that can never be checked off from your to-do list because for as long as you live, it will be ongoing.

 What works for me might not work for you and what works for you might not work for me.
 And that’s just fine, we’re all different.
 Maybe going to church or temple fills you up.
 Maybe it’s walking outside in nature on a regular basis that does it for you.
 Maybe it’s going to yoga.
 Maybe it’s making steel cut oats.
 Maybe it’s sitting in front of your favorite plant and reading about Buddhism.
 Maybe it’s writing.
 Maybe it’s volunteering.
 Maybe it’s meditation.
-Maybe it’s stretching and breathwork throughout the day.
+Maybe it’s stretching and breath work.
 Maybe it’s batch cooking.
 Maybe it’s setting healthy boundaries.
 Maybe it’s doing meaningful work that helps other people.
-Maybe it’s dancing naked under the full moon with your lady friends.
-Maybe it’s flying to Hawaii for a retreat.
+Maybe it’s dancing naked under the full moon.

 I don’t believe that one thing alone can fill us up with light and love and worth, it must be a combination of things that work in harmony together.
 If there are things in your life that are going against this harmony, that’s the perfect place to start letting go and making a different choice because these are the things (or people) that are no longer serving you.

 For me, it was drinking alcohol and smoking cigarettes.
 After I quit those two things I moved closer to being in harmony.
-But just like every path of self discovery, it leads to more and more realizations about how you’ve been doing things that you haven’t even noticed up until this point.
-Then you get to stop, examine, let go, and get even closer to being in harmony.
+But like most paths of self discovery, this led to more realizations about how I was self destructive in ways I didn’t even realize.
+So I examined some more, tweaked, let go, and got even closer to being in harmony.

 Bit by bit you go, until pretty soon you no longer search for things or people or food to fill you up and soothe you when you feel lonely, bored, sad, scared, stressed or antsy because YOU are already full and bursting with so much light and love and worth and self-respect that you can ride the wave and feel all the feels until they fade and a new feeling washes over you.

-Talk to me in the comments below and tell me one thing that is getting in your way of filling your beautiful self up, and what you can do about it.
+Talk to me in the comments below and tell me one thing that is getting in your way of filling your beautiful self up.

 - 1 loaf 100% whole wheat or sprouted bread, cut into 1/2 inch cubes